HerrBertling/herrsiering.de/content/next.md

 I've established open source libraries instead of using costly in-house wheel reinventions.
 Ranging from brand new tech stacks to years old code bases, I’ve worked on all kinds of projects.
 Doing that, I've learned when to use frameworks and libraries and when to build your own solution.
 I created complicated frontends for insurances and lotteries in close communication with UX and design.
 I have written more TypeScript than I ever expected.
 More GraphQL, too.

 You can throw any agile-ish working style at me because I’ve most certainly used and worked in it by now.
-If you’re uncertain or unsatisfied with your current way of working, I can moderate a retrospective or help to shape a better process.
-Another great tool I enjoy using are [Wardley Maps](https://medium.com/wardleymaps)
+If you’re uncertain or unsatisfied with your current way of working, I can moderate a retrospective or help shape a better process.
+Another great tool I enjoy using are [Wardley Maps](https://medium.com/wardleymaps).

 ### Fun & side projects